No Google Doodle For Easter: Google Snubs Easter For 17th Year In A Row

 “Thank you everyone for your feedback.
 We enjoy celebrating holidays at Google but, as you may imagine, it can be difficult for us to choose which events to highlight on our site each year.”

 Critics point out that this isn’t much of an explanation.
-Tom Blumer of Newsbusters.org, a site that aims to expose and combat liberal media bias, translated Google’s explanation as follows.
+Tom Blumer of Newsbusters, a site that aims to expose and combat liberal media bias, translated Google’s explanation as follows.

 “You bunch of whiners, we put up an Easter doodle 15 years ago (now 16).
 What are you complaining about?”